Fannon/search-bookmarks-history-and-tabs/README.md

 With this extension you can also **tag your bookmarks** including auto completions.
 The tags are considered when searching and can be used for navigation.

 The extension is very customizable (see [user options](#user-configuration)) and has a dark / light theme that is selected based on your system settings (see [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)).
+It's also very lightweight (< 150kb JavaScript, including dependencies).

 For a list of recent changes, see [CHANGELOG.md](./CHANGELOG.md).